J-1 Visa Security Guard Jobs

 Does the two-year home residency requirement affect Security Guard J-1 participants?

 It can.
 If your security training is funded by your home government, or if your home country lists your occupation on the Exchange Visitor Skills List, the two-year home residency requirement under INA Section 212(e) applies after your program ends.
-This bars you from changing to H-1B or permanent resident status in the United States until you return home or obtain a waiver.
+This bars you from changing to H-1B visa or permanent resident status in the United States until you return home or obtain a waiver.
 Confirm your eligibility with the designated sponsor before signing any host employer agreement.

 What does a J-1 training plan for a Security Guard role need to include?